eniacization/eniacization.github.io/_posts/2017-12-28-backtracking-puzzle.md

 ---
 layout: post
-title: tiling puzzle and backtracking
+title: tiling and backtracking
 feature-img: "assets/img/backtracking/tilingPuzzle1.jpg"
-thumbnail: "assets/img/thumbnails/tilingPuzzle1.jpg"
+#thumbnail: "assets/img/thumbnails/tilingPuzzle1.jpg"
-tags: [coding, fun]
+tags: [coding, fun, games]
 ---

 Recently, I tried to solve one of those tricky tiling puzzles.
 The task is to put 12 wooden pieces in a rectangular box such that the tiles do not overlap and fill out the box completely.
 Each tile is made of 5 unit squares (actually, it consists of 5 unit cubes, but the third dimension doesn't play a role) and the size of the box is 10 x 6 (measured in units of a unit square).

-The official solution of the puzzle is shown in this picture.
+The official solution to the puzzle is shown in this picture.

 ![official solution]({{ site.baseurl }}/assets/img/backtracking/tilingPuzzle2.jpg)